Overview of Object Storage

 You can access Object Storage using any of the following options, based on your preference and its suitability for the task you want to complete:

 - The Console is an easy-to-use, browser-based interface.
 To access the Console, you must use a supported browser.
-You can use the Console link at the top of this page to go to the sign-in page.
+To go to the Console sign-in page, open the navigation menu at the top of this page and click Infrastructure Console.
 You are prompted to enter your cloud tenant, your user name, and your password.

 - The command line interface (CLI) provides both quick access and full functionality without the need for programming.
 For more information, see Using the CLI.